React Native Integration

 appSecret | Yes | App secret provided by the Hubble team |

-token | No | Auth token that uniquely identifies your user.
-Optional if lazy login is enabled. |
+token | Conditional | SSO token for the current user.
+Required unless lazy login is enabled. |

 appVersion | No | App version string.
 Defaults to "10000". |